jsofra/bin-packing/doc/blog.md

 <li>continue until all items are exhausted</li>
 </ol>

-The code below shows this implemented in Clojure using a reduce over all the items, accumulating a list of bin, either fitting each item into an existing bin or creating a new bin.
+The code below shows this implemented in Clojure using a **reduce** over all the items, accumulating a list of bins, either fitting each item into an existing bin or creating a new bin.

 ``` clojure